Australian Children's Television Foundation: History

 After Edgar stepped down to produce Noah and Saskia for the ABC and the BBC, Jenny Buckland was appointed CEO in July 2002.

 Major productions that the ACTF was involved with between 2002 and 2008 included Holly's Heroes, Mortified, Double Trouble (with CAAMA) and two series of Lockie Leonard.
 Mortified won more national and international awards than any other children's program in FFC history.

 All those series were commissioned by commercial broadcasters, as a result of the quotas.
 The ABC was only commissioning very small amounts of children's drama during those years and most of its shows, other than its in-house productions such as Play School and Behind The News, were imported.

 In 2006 the ACTF publicly highlighted the opportunity afforded by the switch to digital television to provide a much better media service for Australian children, calling for the establishment of a dedicated digital public channel for children.
 Ultimately the ACTF joined forces with the ABC to champion this idea, which received support from the Howard government during the 2007 Australian election campaign.

 The Rudd government gave the ABC funding which saw it establish its children's destinations on ABC2 (for pre-schoolers) and ABC3 (for school-aged children) in 2009.

 ABC3 attracted new entrants and original programming ideas.
-New programs commissioned by the ABC and supported by the ACTF from 2009 include My Place 1 & 2, three series of Dance Academy, several series of Nowhere Boys, three series of Bushwhacked, and more.
+New programs commissioned by the ABC and supported by the ACTF from 2009 include My Place 1 & 2, three series of Dance Academy, several series of Nowhere Boys, three series of Bushwhacked!, and more.

 The history of Australian children's television and the ACTF are inextricably linked, with the ACTF playing a pivotal role in supporting distinctively Australian programs, and advocating for the support mechanisms required to produce those programs.

 ACTF Chairman and Board

-The ACTF continues to receive funding from the Commonwealth and all States and Territories (Queensland is now included).
+The ACTF continued to receive funding from the Commonwealth and all States and Territories (Queensland is now included).
 Each State and Territory Government has the right to nominate a member of the board, and the Commonwealth Government may nominate three members.Those ACTF Board members may elect up to three independent board members.
 There is a long and distinguished list of people who have been on the board over its 35-year history, but the most extraordinary contribution of all is that of Janet Holmes à Court.
 Janet joined the board as a representative for Western Australia in 1983.
 She was elected chairman of the board in 1990 and has been re-elected every year since.
 She is now an independently elected member of the board.

 The headquarters of the ACTF are on Smith Street in the Melbourne suburb of Fitzroy.